Emergency289-816-1919

 Frequently Asked Questions

-Chuck out your toothbrush and pick up one with soft bristles.
-Brush twice a day with desensitizing toothpaste and take care to gently clean along the gumline.
+Switch to a soft bristle toothbrush.
+Brush twice daily with desensitizing toothpaste and clean gently along the gumline.
 Floss and rinse with a fluoridated mouthwash.
-Avoid acidic and sweet foods and drinks like coffee, soda, wine, and fruit juice especially before bed.
-If you catch yourself clenching or grinding your teeth, try practicing mindfulness or other relaxation techniques to give your jaw a break.
-To stop sensitive teeth pain for good, you will have to see the dentist so we can determine the underlying cause once and for all.
+Avoid acidic and sugary foods and drinks such as coffee, soda, wine, and fruit juice, especially before bed.
+If you clench or grind your teeth, try relaxation or mindfulness techniques.
+To stop sensitivity for good, see your dentist to find and treat the underlying cause.

-Acids wear down the enamel.
-Sweet and starchy foods feed the bacteria in your mouth which produces an acidic byproduct that wears down enamel.
-Hard foods can also wear away your enamel or risk damaging a tooth.
+Acidic foods wear down enamel.
+Sugary and starchy foods feed bacteria that produce acid and cause enamel erosion.
+Hard foods can also wear enamel or damage teeth.

-• Sweet foods: chocolate, jams and jellies, caramel, sugar, hard candies, ice cream and an extra special second mention for juice and soda!
+• Sweet foods: chocolate, jams, caramel, sugar, hard candies, ice cream, juice, soda

-• Simple starches: donuts, cake, bread, potato chips, crackers and cookies.
+• Starchy foods: donuts, cake, bread, chips, crackers, cookies

-• Supper: Stir-fries, salads, wraps, meat and potatoes with a side of veggies.
+• Meals: stir fries, salads, wraps, meat and potatoes with vegetables

-• Dessert: Yogurt, ricotta and berries, apple sauce.
+• Desserts: yogurt, ricotta with berries, apple sauce

 Google Verified Patient Reviews